 You probably have heard of THC (Tetrahydrocannabinol) and CBD (Cannabidiol), the two most notable cannabinoids in cannabis.
 While they may have similar chemical structure, they have very different properties.

-THC is what gets you high on cannabis.
-By contrast, not only is CBD non-psychoactive but it is also anti-psychoactive.
-It prevents users from getting too high and reduces psychosis-like effects of THC.
+THC is what gets you "high" on cannabis.
+By contrast, not only is CBD non-intoxicating but prevents users from getting too high and reduces psychosis-like effects of THC.
 CBD is being tested as a medicine for people with schizophrenia.

 How Much CBD Do You Need?